larascremin/snake-game/README.md

 ### How to Contribute

-Feel free to contribute improvements to the source code or report issues by opening an issue.
+Feel free to contribute improvements to the source code or report issues by opening an issue. <br>
 And enjoy the game!